Fundraising is not one conversation. It is a hundred tiny actions done consistently.

 How many fields are too many?

-If you can’t update it in 10 minutes a day, you have too many.
+If you cannot update it in 10 minutes a day, you have too many.

 Should I track every DM detail?

 No. Track hook used, last touch, next step, and stage.
-That’s enough to learn.
+That is enough to learn.

 When you get a soft-circle or terms.
 Add amount and target close date.